 The City of Chula Vista, like many cities throughout the country, is struggling to repair and/or replace its aging infrastructure.
 Since 2014, the City of Chula Vista has been developing a comprehensive Asset Management Program (AMP) to more effectively and transparently identify the condition of City-owned assets.
 The AMP identified a significant shortfall in funding needed to repair or replace critically needed infrastructure.
-This item presents two formal ballot measures for City Council consideration for placement on the November 8, 2016 statewide election ballot to address high-priority needs.
-The first measure is for a one-half cent transactions and use tax measure (the "Measure").
+This item presents a formal ballot measures for City Council consideration for placement on the November 8, 2016 statewide election ballot to address high-priority needs.
+The measure is for a one-half cent transactions and use tax measure (the "Measure").
 Although the City's most pressing need is infrastructure improvement, repair and maintenance, the tax is a general tax which can be spent for any lawful purpose of the City.
-The accompanying advisory measure advises the City to spend the tax proceeds for infrastructure purposes (the "Advisory Measure"), that advice will be politically forceful but not legally binding.
-Any legally enforceable restriction on the use of tax proceeds would make it a special tax requiring two-thirds voter approval.